cpsnowden/swordle-ui/README.md

 ### `npm start`

-Runs the app in the development mode.\
-and open [http://localhost:3000](http://localhost:3000) to view it in the browser
+Runs the app in the development mode and opens [http://localhost:3000](http://localhost:3000) to view it in the browser

 Requires you to have the apis running locally at [http://localhost:8000](http://localhost:8000)